Courage-1984/Dataset-Forge/docs/README_full.md

 9. **Always document your code with Google-style docstrings**
 10. **Always test your changes thoroughly before committing**
 11. **Always update documentation after adding new features or menus**
+12. **Always validate emojis and use context-aware emoji selection**

 ---